Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 223 daily trips across all routes, equating to about 32 weekly trips per individual stop.
+On a daily basis, there are an average of 223 trips across all routes, which equates to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport